 A prompt from an unseen monitor flashes, dramatically blooming the circular lenses of red-tinted glasses as well as the face of the woman behind them.
 She stands surprisingly tall in the shadows, towering above the seated detective.
 Her glasses perch at the end of a thin, pointed nose, framed by long, blonde curls.
 And below it all, a mischievous smirk.
 In between those softly curled lips hangs the slack of several of the fibers terminating in the detective’s head.
 The tall woman pushes her glasses to the bridge of her nose, revealing the remaining cables dangling off each finger like marionette strings.
 The detective’s stomach turns at the sight.
 The metal chair squeals as she reflexively tries to escape.
 How could she possibly trust this woman?
 But it’s too late to ask questions.
 One way or the other, she won’t long remember any answers anyway.

 “Then I can’t wait for our next meeting,” the woman declares.

 “W-what?
 I'll remember?”

-She rattles off a final string of commands on her floating keyboard.
-The overhead light flickers wildly before failing completely.
-The room goes pitch black, save for the subtle glow of the Doctor's glasses, hovering like red orbs in the dark.
+The tall woman rattles off one last string of commands on her keyboard.
+The overhead light fails completely, leaving the room pitch black save for the subtle glow of the tinted glasses, hovering once more like red orbs as they retreat into the darkness.

 Cat is gone now.
-Only two pale blue eyes stare at her from the darkness of Stack’s own mind.
+Only two pale blue eyes stare back from the darkness of the detective’s own mind.